Mali & Burkina Faso

 Bandiagara - Segou

-Today, we will drive to Segou (277 mi) to assist to the opening of the Festival sur le Niger.
-En route we will visit Terekoungo, a Bobo village known for its sacred well, the fetish house and millet beer making.
-We continue our way to Segou.
-At about 20 km from Segou, we will stop by an over eight century Baobab to see the bee hives and honey in the trunk.
-Today please do not use any perfume.
-The perfume attracts bees.
-Arrive in Segou, check in at hotel Esplanade for dinner and overnight.
-At night we will attend the Festival on the bank of the river Niger.
+Today you'll drive to Segou (277 miles) in time for the opening of the Festival sur le Niger.
+The festival features dance performances and art exhibitions from renown African artists.
+En-route visit Terekoungo, a Bobo village known for its sacred well, a fetish house and millet beer-making.
+Just before arriving in Segou, you'll stop to see an eight century Baobab tree and the bee hives that live in the trunk of the tree.
+Please do not wear perfume as it attracts bees.
+In Segou, check in at the Hotel Esplanade for dinner and overnight.
 (B,L,D)

 Thursday, Feb 06